 Principal installments range from \$1,645,000 to \$3,962,593 and are payable annually on April 1 through 2026.
 Interest is payable semi-annually at interest rates ranging from 4.54% to 4.77%, gross of subsidy credit and refunding benefit.
 The Authority receives a subsidy credit and a refunding benefit toward its annual debt service cost and is charged an annual administrative fee by EFC.
-The Authority received a subsidy credit of \$256,793 and \$292,614 for the years ended December 31, 2020 and 2019, respectively, and a refunding benefit of \$141,709 and \$169,059 for the years ended December 31, 2020 and 2019, respectively.
+The Authority received a subsidy credit of \$220,068 and \$256,793 for the years ended December 31, 2021 and 2020, respectively, and a refunding benefit of \$163,815 and \$141,709 for the years ended December 31, 2021 and 2020, respectively.

-All assets and revenues of the Authority are pledged as collateral for the bonds.
+Certain assets and all revenues of the Authority are pledged as collateral for the bonds.
 In addition, the Counties guarantee debt service payments by means of the Solid Waste Management Agreement (Agreement) between the Authority and the Counties.